 Avoiding Common Skin Problems for Athletes

-We asked UW Health's Kathleen Carr, MD, for advice on how athletes can avoid the skin problems that may not put athletes on the sidelines for weeks and months at a time but still can irritate and annoy athletes.
-As a primary care sports medicine doctor who is also a University of Wisconsin athletic department team physician, Dr. Carr treats a wide range of sports injuries, from minor to severe.
+UW Health Sports Medicine physician Kathleen Carr, MD explains how athletes can avoid the skin problems that may not put them on the sidelines for weeks and months at a time, but still can irritate and annoy them.

 Some of the skin issues below are more common to outdoor sports and exercise.
 Some occur no matter the athletic venue or month.
 But they all can be avoided or easily treated should they arise.

 - What are they?
 Blisters form when friction causes the space under the top skin layers to fill with fluid or blood.
 They are are most common on the tips of toes, balls of the feet, and backs of the heels.